ESA-eodashboards/RACE-catalog/README.md

-# Catalog holding collection definitions for eodashboard.org
+# Catalog holding collection definitions for race.esa.int
 This repository allows generation of STAC catalogs based on the configuration JSON files provided in the repository.
 The configuration options are described in the [Wiki](https://github.com/eodash/eodash_catalog/wiki).